metroite/datapacks/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE](https://github.com/Metroite/datapacks/blob/master/LICENSE) file for details
+This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE](https://github.com/Metroite/datapacks/blob/master/LICENSE) file for details.
+Reminder: always make sure to credit me if you use my work!
+Thank you!